- The Baha’i Faith

 Today increased resources have enabled the Baha’i community to enter into cooperation with organisations, groups and individuals working in neighbourhoods and at the national level towards aims that Baha’is share, such as equality, peace, human rights for all, and greater inter-faith understanding.

-The Australian Baha’i Community looks forward to celebrating its centenary in 2020, and continuing to play a constructive role in Australian society.
+The Australian Baha’i Community is celebrating its centenary in 2020, and continuing to play a constructive role in Australian society.